shpaggin/markdown-cv/index.md

 The goal was to examine the relationship between need for cognition (NC), mainstream media credibility (KM) and evaluation of online news credibility

-Experimental design: article was framed as being either from a mainstream media source or a disinformation "alternative news" server

-Data analysis done in SPSS
+Experimental design: article was framed as being either from a mainstream media source or a disinformation "alternative news" server, data analysis was done in SPSS

 `2018-2019`
 __Faculty of Social Sciences, University of Turku, Turku, Finland__